Adamir Jerković: Reformer of the Archives of the Federation of BiH

 During the protests in Sarajevo and arson which took place in the Presidency of Bosnia and Herzegovina on 7 February 2014, complete documentation and entire fonds of the Archives of the Federation of Bosnia and Herzegovina were saved thanks to his consistent work on ensuring adequate anti-fire and anti-burglary protection.

+Upon his initiative, on January 8, 2016 the Government of the Federation of Bosnia and Herzegovina adopted the Regulation on the seal of the Archives of the Federation and archival awards: King Tvrtko I Kotromanić, Bosnian Stećak, and Charter of Ban Kulin.
+Adamir Jerković is the conceptual creator of the logo.